The Night Nurse: Production

-Bruning had made four TV movies for Channel Seven which had rated well.
+Bruning had made four TV movies for Seven Network which had rated well.
 This prompted the network to commission six more from Bruning of which The Night Nurse was the first.
 These were made for a cost of $750,000.
 "It's the largest order of locally made product ever," said Greg Brown of Seven "and we are sure viewers will be impressed."

 Reception

 Don Groves of the Sydney Morning Herald called it "an old fashioned blood curdling thriller" and "a first rate yarn".